HMT-In-Space/HMT-In-Space.github.io/Workshop-Dec-2025.md

 ### Panel 6: Human-Machine Operations and Integration

+**Objective:**
+The objective is to extract cross-domain lessons on how humans and autonomous systems can function as teams -- safely, effectively, and accountably -- in high-consequence environments such as space, medicine, national security, and critical infrastructure.
+As autonomy grows, machines must understand context and human intent, while humans must maintain awareness and calibrated trust.
+Effective teaming rests on sound interfaces, training, and verification.
+Together, human and machine partners must manage cognitive load, fatigue, faults, and off-nominal conditions to ensure safe, adaptive performance.

 **Moderators:**
 - Colleen Hartman, Director of Physics, Aeronautics and Space Sciences, National Academies of Sciences, Engineering, and Medicine
 - Peter Kazanzides, Research Professor, Computer Science, JHU